josephweaver/research-etl/README.md

 - Repository and data paths must be visible on the cluster filesystem (no code shipping yet).
 - Auth: use your existing SSH keys (or Kerberos if required) to reach the login node; do not embed credentials in configs.
 - Set `logdir` and `workdir` to cluster-visible paths; logs default to `<logdir>/etl-<run_id>-%j.out`.
-- The current SLURM executor submits a single job that runs the whole pipeline via the local runner on the compute node.
+- The current SLURM executor submits a setup job plus one or more dependent batch/array jobs that execute `etl/run_batch.py`.
 - Limits/concurrency overrides: config supports `job_limit`, `array_task_limit`, `max_parallel`; environment variables `ETL_SLURM_JOB_LIMIT`, `ETL_SLURM_ARRAY_LIMIT`, `ETL_MAX_PARALLEL` override at runtime.
 - Remote submission: set `ssh_host` (and optional `ssh_user`, `ssh_jump` for bastion/ProxyJump, `remote_repo`) in the execution config to submit `sbatch` via SSH to the cluster login node.
 - Optional repo sync: set `sync: true` and `remote_repo` in execution config to scp the current repo to the cluster before submission (requires `scp` and may be slow for large repos).